code16/sharp/docs/guide/commands.md

 }
 ```

-Instead of an `EntityListQueryParams` object, we get an `$instanceId` parameter to identify the exact instance involved.
+Here we get an `$instanceId` parameter to identify the exact instance involved.
 The rest is the same, except for authorization detailed below.

 ### Add a Command form